featured image

 style G fill:#ccffcc,stroke:#333

-Analogy: Imagine a quality control conveyor belt in a factory.
-The document is the product.
-Each station inspector (phase) examines one aspect — markings, fonts, acronyms — stamps a colored flag on any defect, and writes a note on a shared clipboard (the findings list).
-The acronym_usage dictionary is the memory that travels with the product, recording which acronyms have been seen and whether they have been reused.
+The findings list is a shared clipboard — every station appends its findings there.
+The acronym_usage dictionary is the memory that travels with the document, recording which acronyms have been seen and whether they’ve been reused.

-Before any analysis begins, the method converts the acronym Excel file (loaded as a Pandas DataFrame) into a flat Python dictionary.
-This is not just a convenience — it is a performance decision.
+Before any analysis, the method converts the Excel acronym reference (loaded as a Pandas DataFrame) into a flat Python dictionary:

 def acronym_sweep(self, doc, acronyms):